 Project Manager, PCMH Evaluation & South Side Diabetes projects

-Ms. Gunter currently co-manages a five year evaluation of a patient-centered medical home implementation initiative in safety net clinics.
+Katie currently co-manages a five-year evaluation of a patient-centered medical home implementation initiative in safety net clinics.
 She also supports quality improvement programs within the South Side Diabetes project.
 Prior to joining the Department of Medicine, she worked with the Center on Men’s Health Disparities at the University of Michigan, and with a program of community-based participatory research studying the role of religion in American Muslim health behaviors, healthcare seeking patterns, and healthcare challenges in Southeastern Michigan.
 She has experience in implementing community-based interventions with a focus on chronic disease management in culturally tailored and patient empowerment interventions.
-Ms. Gunter holds a dual master’s degree in public health and social work from the University of Michigan.
+Katie holds a dual master’s degree in public health and social work from the University of Michigan.

 Aviva Nathan, MPH